Nipun4338/Favourlog/README.md

 A java based project to rate some favourite movies and books.

 User can rate their favourite programme or books which contribute to the final rating saved on database.<br>
-Project Undergrad Year: 2nd
-Project Undergrade Semester: 1st
+Project Undergrad Year: 2nd, Semester: 1st